phantompunk/phantompunk.github.io/content/ideas/go-cli-from-scratch.md

 Keep in mind that _what_ we are building does not matter as much as *_how_* we are building it.
 It could easily be adapted to do whatever you need.

-**:fish: Gupi** will be able to add, edit, list, delete, and create templates.
+**🐟 Gupi** will be able to add, edit, list, delete, and create templates.
 The commands or features will be defined as follows:

 - *Add*: Adds an existing template to the collection via a local file